 - All staff must have SC level security clearance prior to starting work.
 Staff not in current possession of SC security clearance must be willing to undergo SC security clearance.

 - Additional terms and conditions

-• The Home Office will use the standard DOS 3 contract terms.
+- The Home Office will use the standard DOS 2 contract.

 Skills and experience

 Buyers will use the essential and nice-to-have skills and experience to help them evaluate suppliers’ technical competence.

 - Demonstrable experience of designing, documenting and assuring end to end EUC and supporting infrastructures.

 - Demonstrable experience of producing technical roadmaps for future releases.